 Your gear is replaceable, but a lot of the time, your photos are not.
 That’s why I always suggest spreading your photos out over two or three memory cards throughout the day.

-This is good practice, whether you’re travelling or not, because memory cards, like hard drives, do break.
+This is good practice, whether you’re traveling or not, because memory cards, like hard drives, do break.

 The have a life span, and you don’t want to find out the hard way when that life span ends.
 I replace my cards every two years.
 Just to be safe.